adonisjs/legacy.adonisjs.com/docs/docs/guides/04-database/05-migrations.md

 ---

 # Schema Migrations
-[Schema migrations](https://en.wikipedia.org/wiki/Schema_migration) is a concept of evolving the database schema overtime.
+So far you have learned about the ways to fetch or persist data using the database query builder.
+In this guide, we take a step further and explore schema migrations for **creating/altering** database tables.

 By the end of this guide, you will know:

 - What is schema migrations and how it works
 - Using the Lucid Javascript API to create, alter or delete tables.
-- The Lucid commands to run or rollback migrations.
+- The Ace commands to run or rollback migrations.

 ## Migrations Overview
-Database schema migrations is one of the most confusing topics in software programming.
+Database [schema migrations](https://en.wikipedia.org/wiki/Schema_migration) is one of the most confusing topics in software programming.
 Many times individuals don't even understand the need of using migrations vs manually creating database tables.
 So, let's take a step backward and explore the possible options for creating/modifying tables inside a database.

 ### Using a GUI Application
 The simplest way to create database tables is to make use of a GUI application like Sequel Pro, Table plus and so on.
 These applications are great during the development phase, however, they have some short-comings during the production workflow.